dmerz75/emolsion/README.md

 ## Analysis: Upon Retraction of cantilever.
+Retraction, recovery, and healing of the lattice was also investigated to identify its resilience.
+By revealing the point of no return (a permanent lack of recovery), the extent of contact loss reveals the kinetic limitations of the lattice to reform.

 Figure of contact recovery during retraction of the cantilever:
 <!-- ![Figure of contact recovery](https://github.com/dmerz75/emolsion/blob/master/fig/contactsbyretraction.png {width=800px height=600px}) -->
 <img src="https://github.com/dmerz75/emolsion/blob/master/fig/contactsbyretraction.png" width=950px>